 Oh yes I did.
 I totally stacked a piles of these very yummy Oat Chocolate Chip Cookies.
 Because what’s better than one cookie?
-A stack of them!
+A whole stack of them!

-Adding oats to cookies does two important things; it nudges them slightly more toward the healthier end of the nutritional spectrum and it gives them a wonderful, chewy, almost nutty flavour.
+Also adding oats to cookies does two important things; it nudges them slightly more toward the healthier end of the nutritional spectrum and it gives them a wonderful, chewy, almost nutty flavour.

 I was sad for a teeny tiny moment and then very thankful and flattered that my lovely family had enjoyed them so much.